Acting Classes in Philadelphia, PA with School Overviews

 The Philadelphia, PA, area has five schools that offer acting programs, including three located within five miles of the downtown.
 Learn about three of these degree programs, admission info and program requirements to make an informed education decision.

 Philadelphia, PA, Acting Schools

 Aspiring acting students in Philadelphia have several undergraduate and graduate education options within the city limits.
 Undergraduate programs can lead to a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA); graduate students can earn a Master of Fine Arts (MFA).
 Continue reading to learn more about these programs and compare some key school facts.
-A short paragraph about two other Philadelphia schools that offer classes for acting students can be found after the comparison table.
+A short paragraph about two other Philadelphia schools that offer classes for acting students can be found at the end of the article.